Periodontal Deep Cleaning

 How often do I need a deep cleaning?

-The frequency depends on the severity of your gum disease and how well your gums respond to treatment.
-After the initial deep cleaning, most patients transition to periodontal maintenance cleanings every 3 to 4 months rather than the standard 6-month interval.
-Over time, if your gum health improves significantly, we may adjust the schedule.
-Our team will create a maintenance plan tailored to your specific needs.
+The frequency depends on the severity of your gum disease and how well your gums respond to the initial treatment.
+After the first deep cleaning at Peninsula Dentistry, most patients transition to periodontal maintenance cleanings every 3 to 4 months rather than the standard 6-month interval.
+These more frequent visits allow Dr. Tran and the hygienist to monitor your pocket depths, remove any new tartar buildup, and catch any regression early.
+Over time, if your gum health improves significantly and your pocket depths decrease, we may extend the interval.
+Our Huntington Beach team creates a personalized maintenance plan tailored to your specific response to treatment.
+Many PPO dental insurance plans cover periodontal maintenance visits, and our front desk verifies your benefits so you know your out-of-pocket costs before each appointment.

 What causes gum disease?